 - May 5, 2015 - After generous donations to the From the Ground Up campaign had reached a point where we had enough money in the bank to start construction activities, including substantial support from the Cavellettos once again, Aquarius Aquarium Institute applied to the County of Fresno for a Director Review and Approval (DRA #4400) to build a +/- 6,000 sq ft Aquaculture Building on the Fresno Aquarium property.
 For the next eight months, the County and numerous State agencies thoroughly reviewed our plans, provided an opportunity for other local agencies to comment and developed recommendations for Conditions of Approval for the project.

 - December 31, 2015 - Aquarius Aquarium Institute received a letter from the County of Fresno stating that Director Review and Approval Application #4400 was approved on December 7, 2015, subject to an appeal period of 15 days.
 Since an appeal was not filed during that time period, the Director's decision is final and Aquarius Aquarium Institute has 2 years to construct its very first building - the Fresno Aquarium Aquaculture Building - and to comply with all the Conditions of Approval.

 - May 25, 2016 - The Institute celebrated the groundbreaking for the Fresno Aquarium Aquaculture Building.
 Read story here.

 All of these complicated steps require a great deal of political and monetary support from our community and the 501(c)(3) Institute's Board of Directors and founders Tom and Aletha Lang are sincerely grateful for all we've received thus far.
-We look forward to receiving your donation today!
+We look forward to receiving your new or additional donation in any amount today!